garyfleming/feature-toggling-talk/feature-toggles.md

 ![inline](cat1.jpg)

+^ Now, someone in a previous talk said that CI is hard.
+I would politely disagree.
+It, like any new thing, just requires caution.
+Caution isn't fear.
+Let me explain with cats.

+^ If there is a cat you want to pet, you need to approach it slowly and carefully.
+If you approach recklessly, what will happen?

 ---

 # The Cat Theory of CI Hardness

 ![inline](cat2.jpg)

+^ Something like this.
+It'll either attack or run away.
+Either it's a bad time for all involved.

 ---

 # The Cat Theory of CI Hardness

 ![inline](cat3.gif)

+^ But if you take your time, you get to have some lovely pets with a floofy cat.

+^ (This picture was taken the day Ramona and I were Purr Programming.)

 ---